 HISTORY OF THE GETTYSBURG ADDRESS

-Abraham Lincoln, on this day in 1863, began his address in Gettysburg:
+Abraham Lincoln, on November 19, 1863, during the American Civil War, at the dedication of the Soldiers’ National Cemetary, began his address in Gettysburg:

 Lincoln at Gettysburg